Kavitha7/Projects/Fake news prediction/README.md

 # Objective:

-The aim of this study is to use machine learning models predict true and fake news.
+The aim of this study is to use machine learning models to predict true and fake news.

 # Dataset: